christiangenco/christiangenco.github.io/_books/2017-10-25-relationships.md

 ## 10. Pessimism

+Problem-free relationships don't exist.
+We are all, in diverse ways, damaged and insane.
+The only people you think are normal are ones you don't know very well yet, though "normal" relationships are how you set expectations for your own.

 High expectations set you up to be disappointed and frustrated.
 The grass always looks greener when you haven't discovered the downsides of the other grass yet.

 Your picture of a perfect relationship probably looks like: